brentlintner/linus/TRACKER.md

 ## Backlog

-* First system test: Need no color + quiet + test for testing

-* Consider using a meta-learning approach to improve the model's performance
-    * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

 * Remove '> ' from the prompt? (clean copy/paste)
 * Use -f ., and if not set don't add any files or directory structures
 * Print separate consistency now that you changed end logs earlier
 * Add back the request/response token logging separate
 * Prune history not working (keeps previous version?)
+* Even quicker streaming (look for \n\n, and leave right side of it for next prompt)

+* Prompt Customization
     * Linus keeps using metadata {{{}}} syntax (use PROJECT.md instead)
-* Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
+    * Pull in language specific files in the Database to help the LLM (ex: https://dotcursorrules.com/)
+    * Pull in best practices, cheatsheets and other useful information from the Database
+    * If a PROJECT.md exists, pull that into the Database
+        * Create one for this project to test out
+        * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
+        * Have defaults as well
+            * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

+* Learning:
+    *Consider using a meta-learning approach to improve the model's performance
+    * ex: $learn command tells model to summarize the conversation into a paragraph, this is stored in the db and all are added to the prompt per project

 * Ensuring Code Complete / Fallback Error Handling
     * Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes